turingschool/career-development-curriculum-site/module-0-capstone/career_development_capstone.md

    * [How the Pairin Survey compares to other assessments](/files/Survey%20Comparisons.pdf)
    * [How to Hire Like Google & Facebook](https://www.forbes.com/sites/ashoka/2014/04/15/how-to-hire-like-google-and-facebook-evaluating-candidates-beyond-their-technical-ability/#64c08fc513bf): (5 minute read)
    * [Four Essentials of Strengths-Based Leadership](http://www.forbes.com/sites/ekaterinawalter/2013/08/27/four-essentials-of-strength-based-leadership/#76b62a91fa21): (6 minute read)

-2. **To Do:** Create a gist to include a screenshot of your Pairin top 4 results by following [these directions](https://gist.github.com/kannankumar/4c613cac6d9db896062a16e1cc57d3e5)

 ### Part Two: Career Journal
 Follow the directions on the [career journal template page here](https://github.com/turingschool/career-development-curriculum-site/blob/master/module-0-capstone/career-journal_template.md) to create your journal and answer initial questions.